DevByEagle/Syncio/README.md

 ## Project Description

-Syncio is an open source C library designed for providing many different functions.
+Syncio is an open source C++ library designed for providing many different functions.
 It offers a lightweight cross-platform solution.

 ## Features